 In other words, you want to provide details, but you want them to be short and concise.

 “In 20 years, I have never seen a budget where the income was as high as predicted in the first year,” Signorelli said.

-As a small business owner, you must have enough savings, to make sure you can pay your bills during the first year, Signorelli said.
+As a small business owner, you must have enough savings to make sure you can pay your bills during the first year, Signorelli said.

 No two lenders — not even lenders that offer the same type of loan — have quite the same terms.
 If you find two lenders willing to offer you a loan amount favorable for your budget, one of these loans is likely to have a higher APR than the other.
-The high-APR loan, though, might have a shorter term, meaning that the burden of repaying your debt lasts longer with the other lender.
-You should also consider the lender itself – browse its customer reviews and determine the level of customer support you'll receive.
-A trusted lender willing to assist you may be better than a less-reputable lender with more favorable loan terms.
+The higher-APR loan, though, might have a shorter term, meaning that the burden of repaying your debt lasts longer with the other lender than with this one.
+The disadvantage of a longer loan term may outweigh the appeal of a low APR in that scenario.

 “I worked for a great CPA right out of college for five years to learn all I needed to know to run a business,” Signorelli said.
 “I still made mistakes in the first few years, but the foundation had been set and above all else, it was not an option for it not to succeed.
 It was my life, and whatever you are taking on must be your dream that you will move heaven and earth to make happen.”

 When applying for your first small business loan, create a budget, compare lenders, check your credit score, determine the funding amount you need, and gather the necessary documentation.

 Eager and ready to secure the funding your business needs?
 Start with our choices for the best business loans, especially the below providers.

 With patience and diligence, you can obtain a small business loan that achieves your funding goals without putting you too far in the red.
 If anything, consistent repayments and smart use of your loan funds can get your business fully in the black over time.
 On the other side of that lies the business success of your dreams.